fiatsasia/BitFlyerDotNet/README.md

 **BitFlyerDotNet is NOT official library for bitFlyer Lightning APIs.**

+### Updates
+- 2019/03/21 Added BTCUSD and BTCEUR support in realtime ticker API.

 ### Environment
 - Solution and Projects are for Visual Studio 2017 and 2017 for Mac.
 - .NET Standard 2.0 for libraries.